kyma-project/api-gateway/docs/user/README.md

 The API Gateway module offers the following features:

-- API Exposure: Easily and securely expose your workloads by creating APIRule custom resources, which leverage Istio capabilities through the APIRule CustomResourceDefinition.
+- API Exposure: The module uses Istio features to help you easily and securely expose your workloads by creating APIRule custom resources.
+With an APIRule, you can:
+  - Group multiple workloads and expose them under a single host.
+  - Use a short host name to simplify the migration of resources to a new cluster.
+  - Configure the **noAuth** access strategy, which offers a simple configuration to allow access to specific HTTP methods.
+  - Secure your workloads by configuring **jwt** or **extAuth** access strategies.
+The **jwt** access strategy enables you to use Istio's JWT configuration to protect your exposed services and interact with them using JSON Web Tokens.
+The **extAuth** access strategy allows you to implement custom authentication and authorization logic.
 - Kyma Gateway installation: The module installs the default simple TLS Kyma Gateway.
 - Rate Limiting: The module simplifies local rate limiting on the Istio service mesh layer, allowing users to configure it using a straightforward RateLimit custom resource.